theletterish/theletterish/README.md

-## Hello World! ✨
+## Hello :D

 I'm **Harsh Valaki** aka **TheLetterIsH**.

 I'm a game maker, ~game player~ gamer and an avid reader based in Bangalore, 🇮🇳.

-- 🔭 I'm currently working on [PIPLOP](https://github.com/TheLetterIsH/piplop).
+- 🔭 I'm making a tiny roguelite shooter.
-- 🌱 Also, I'm learning the ins and outs of the [Godot](https://godotengine.org/) game engine.
+- 🌱 And also learning the ins and outs of the [Godot](https://godotengine.org/) game engine.
 - 💥 I'd love to collaborate on creating anything fun!

 ### Tech Stacks ⚙️